Ice vs Heat for Treating Tennis Elbow & Golfer's Elbow (Pitcher's Elbow) Injuries

 You're not sure if you have an injury, but the pain seems to come and go only when you bend your elbow a certain way or reach at a specific angle to grab something.
 When you feel the sharp pain, the pain will continue to build up in your elbow for a few minutes (or more) and afterwards your elbow feels weak or unstable.

 In this case, a Cold Compress or Ice Pack should be used as a natural pain-reliever.
 The cold will decrease the amount of damage being done to your elbow.
 Rest may also be needed by avoiding the activities that make your elbow pain worse.
 If you have not seen a physician, then do so to determine the problem.
-If pain persists after inflammation is reduced, use the Elbow T•Shellz Wrap to continue the healing process and help reduce the risk of continuous re-injury
+If pain persists after inflammation is reduced, use the Elbow T•Shellz Wrap® and continue your recovery process while helping reduce the risk of continuous re-injury

-Our Tennis Elbow & Golfer's Elbow Therapy Formula is Proven to Work!
+Our Tennis Elbow & Golfer's Elbow Formula Works!

-It may seem hard to believe, but our T•Shellz Wraps home therapy devices & accessory products will assist you in recovering from your injury by reducing your swelling and inflammation induced pain and maximizing blood flow where it's needed most.
+It may seem hard to believe, but our T•Shellz Wraps® will assist you in recovering from your injury by reducing your swelling and inflammation induced pain, maximizing localized blood flow, and increasing the flexibility / range of motion in the area.

 Here at AidMyTennisElbow we pride ourselves in helping you with your healing and recovery process.
 Everyone at AidMyTennisElbow has tested and used the products, finding solutions to conditions that do not fit into the norm.
 This dedication to our customers and our products goes hand-in-hand with our guarantees to you as a customer: